1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 nopoly of Michurinist biology was on the wav out.”
 (Medvedev and Lerner, p.
 210)

+> revist

-“lysenko: Not tactless, but slanderous!
+**“lysenko: Not tactless, but slanderous!
 The praesidium” (Medvedev and Lerner, p.
-217)
+217) “lysenko: At least, if not the meeting as a whole, does the prae¬
+sidium support Sakharov’s statement?
+You said you did not, but
+what about the praesidium?”
+(Medvedev and Lerner, p.
+217)**